NicoSwag/radiance-notes/Story/Intro Dream sequence dialogue.md

 *Brief fade to black, player is dressed and out of bed.*
 *Player goes downstairs, there's a note on the table.*

+**Ari:**
+A note!
+It must be from Leo.

 **Letter:**
 Dearest sibling,
-As my valiant efforts of getting your lazy posterior out of bed have been in vain, I have taken the liberty of heading by myself to the location of our scheduled meeting.
+As my valiant efforts of getting your lazy posterior out of bed have been in vain, I have taken the liberty of heading to the location of our scheduled meeting.
-As soon as this missive reaches you, prithee get your ass to the Space Center immediately!!!
+As soon as this missive reaches you...
+Prithee get your ass to the Space Center immediately!!!
 -Leo

 **Ari:**
 Whoops...
-I should go there immediately.
+I better go there right away.
-But then again, I should say goodbye to the people in the city firs
+But then again, I should say goodbye to the neighbors first.
+I won't be back for a while, after all.
+I'm sure the professor won't mind a little delay.